TazorDE/SoftwareEngineering/styleguide_svelte.md

 Exactly one blank line separates each section.
 ## 3.1 License information
-IF license or copyright information belongs in a file, it belongs here.
+If license or copyright information belongs in a file, it belongs here.
 ## 3.2 Script implementation
 ### 3.2.1 module imports
 Import statements must not be line wrapped and are therefore an exception to the 80-column limit.